 To schedule your first confidential consultation, call (877) 585-1885 today.
 Botti & Morison Estate Planning Attorneys, Ltd. assists clients throughout the state of California including Ventura, Westlake Village, San Luis Obispo, Bakersfield, Valencia, and Santa Barbara.

 The term “death tax” is a slang term for what is commonly referred to as inheritance tax or estate tax.
 It is used in varying ways and may mean different things depending on the person who uses the term.
 Therefore, we’ll tackle the estate tax and the inheritance tax definitions to help individuals understand the taxes for which they might be responsible.

-Next, an estate tax is a tax that may be imposed upon the assets in the estate itself.
+Estate tax is a tax that may be imposed upon the assets of the estate itself.
 Some states have their own separate estate tax laws, creating a tax payable to the state.
 However, California does not have an active estate tax in 2022.
-The state had its own state estate tax until 1982, when it was repealed by the voters
+The state had its own state estate tax until 1982, when it was repealed by voters.

 Even though California does not have an estate tax, the federal estate tax also applies to estates in the state.
 The federal estate tax law has a lifetime transfer exemption, which can be used to transfer assets both during someone’s life and after they pass away.
 The exemption is an amount on which the individual does not have to pay taxes, but anything exceeding that amount is then taxed.
 Once the exemption is exhausted, the transfers are taxed at a 40% tax rate.